 In each case, these costs must be specific to the particular types of cards that you are surcharging, rather than being costs that apply to all payment methods accepted by you.
 Furthermore, these must be costs paid by you to an external provider and verified by contracts, statement or invoices.

-For most businesses, calculating your permitted surcharge will be quite simple.
-All of the standard card acceptance services which are supplied to you by your acquirer or payment facilitator will be set out in the monthly statements you will receive from 1 June 2017.
-The statements will outline your cost of acceptance for each applicable payment type expressed as a percentage of the value of a transaction.
+For most businesses, calculating your permitted surcharge is quite simple.
+All of the standard card acceptance services which are supplied to you by your bank or payment facilitator are set out in the monthly statements you receive from them.
+The statements outline your cost of acceptance for each applicable payment type expressed as a percentage of the value of a transaction.

 If you obtain any of the following services from a separate payment service provider (a provider other than your bank or payment facilitator):